 The area examination contrasts with the comprehensive exam, which is devoted to a focused research theme.
 It complements the coursework requirement of the preliminary exam, which is meant to build breadth in Computer Science in general and general knowledge of the student's research area.

-For more information, visit the department's PhD Area Exams webpage.
+For more information, visit the department's PhD Area Exams information.

 After passing the preliminary examination, the student continues their coursework and prepares a written thesis prospectus within four years of their admission to the program.
 When ready, the student takes an oral comprehensive examination covering their graduate coursework and thesis prospectus.
 The oral examination is based primarily on a written proposal for the thesis research provided by the student to committee members in advance.
 This examination is conducted before the student's doctoral committee of five or more graduate faculty members chosen by the student and approved by the department and the Graduate School.